ariasher/Amar-Ujala-Downloader/README.md

 **_reset:_** Resets the configuration to its default settings.
 Default:
-* path: Current directory where this downloader is saved.
+* _path:_ Current directory where this downloader is saved.
-* prefix: auj
+* _prefix:_ auj
-* city: lc
+* *city_code:* lc

 **_dl_**: Used to indicate download action.
 There are two modes: **Single** and **Range**.
 If both _start_ and _end_ dates are provided, it will work in range mode.
-* -s, --start: Specifies the start date in yyyy/mm/dd format.
+* _-s, --start:_ Specifies the start date in yyyy/mm/dd format.
 Default is current date.
-* -e, --end: Specifies the end date in yyyy/mm/dd format.
+* _-e, --end:_ Specifies the end date in yyyy/mm/dd format.
 Default is current date.

 # City Codes
 **Will be added soon.**